Last Updated on 7 October 2024 by Cycloscope

 Renting a bike on the Alpe Adria trail

 The Alpe Adria Cycle Trail is so easy that it can be done almost on any bike, even on a single-speed granny.
-If you don’t have a bike or come from far away and you do not want to transport your bike on planes and trains, you can rent a bike on site.
+If you don’t have a bike or come from far away and you do not want to transport your bike on planes and trains, you can rent a bike on-site.

 Several hotels and campsites near the bike path offer a bike rental service.
 There are also rental services that are part of the Bikeways European Bike Rental circuit and also offer bike rental and recovery services in case of unexpected events.
-Many of these centres are open only during the warmest season, from April to October.
+Many of these centers are open only during the warmest season, from April to October.

 Where to sleep along the Alpe Adria cycle path